KopaihorodskaDaria/Symfony_to_do_list/README.md

 # Symfony ToDo App
 A task management web application built with **Symfony**.
-The project includes user authentication, email verification, password reset, task categories, deadline highlighting, drag & drop between statuses, task filtering, and more.
+This project offers user-friendly features including registration, login, email verification, password reset, and task management.
+Users can create, edit, categorize, filter, and reorder their tasks with drag & drop support.
+Overdue tasks are highlighted visually, and a statistics page provides an overview of task statuses.

 **Backend:**
 - PHP 8.2+